A conversation with Felicity Ford

 Rachael Matthews Rachael Matthews who runs Prick Your Finger - the greatest yarn shop in London - is an amazing artist and knitter, and extremely knowledgeable about textile history.
 Very connected with her own Cumbrian heritage, she was the first person to really explain different sheep breeds to me, and she knits a lot with Herdwick.
 I've sat in Rachael's shop many times poring through the books she stocks - which include Sheila Macgregor's "Traditional Fair Isle Knitting" - and that book is where I first glimpsed Shetland knitting.
 When I first saw Fair Isle, I had no idea how I might ever make anything like it.

-Shetland postcard But - like many knitters all over the world - I must also credit my discovery of Shetland knitting to Kate Davies.
+Shetland postcard sent to Felicity by Kate Davies But - like many knitters all over the world - I must also credit my discovery of Shetland knitting to Kate Davies.
 Several years ago, Kate showed me Alice Starmore's book of Fair Isle Knitting and gave me some Hebridean 2-ply yarn as a birthday present, encouraging me to try stranded knitting!
 I've loved reading Kate's blog since finding it in 2007, and her thoughtful pieces on Shetland made me keen to visit!
 But what consolidated my wish to come was a postcard Kate sent from Shetland which said “FELIX!!
 THIS IS TRULY THE SPIRITUAL HOME OF KNITTING, THERE IS WOOL EVERYWHERE!” and ended with “I AM COMING BACK AND YOU MUST COME TOO!”
 How could any knitter resist an invitation like that?
 Having visited, I completely agree with her rave review.

 The postcard was produced by The Shetland Museum and Archives and I have looked at it often, marvelling at the intricacy of the patterns and garments produced by Shetland knitters of the past.
 Thank you, Kate!